HOME

-Private Key Definition in Crypto
+Private Key in Crypto

 A private key is a long, secret string of characters that lets you control cryptocurrency linked to a blockchain address.
 It works like a key to a mailbox: whoever has it can open the box and take what’s inside.
 In crypto, your private key proves you own your funds and allows you to sign transactions to move them.